weiiwang01/pollen/README.md

     might not be very significant as the sample size for each measurement is limited to a single response, which is 64 bytes by default.
-  - Despite these factors, all three metrics mentioned above continue to be observed to be inline with the current pollen logging and the check_pollen script.
+  - Despite these factors, all three metrics mentioned above continue to be observed to be inline with the current pollen logging and pollinate's check_pollen script.